arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 }
 ```

 Every Java program has exactly one **main method**.
-If a program consists of multiple classes, only one of those classes should contain a main method.
+If a program has multiple classes, there might be more than one main method in the classes, but the program will only run one of the main methods (the one from the class on which javac was run).

 Any main method consists of the header `public static void main(String[] args)`, followed by curly braces `{}`.
 The contents of the curly braces are the **body** of the main method. `main` is an identifier reserved for the main method. `public`, `static`, and `void` are all keywords in Java, and we will discuss their individual uses and meanings in future labs.
 We will also discuss the meaning of `String[] args` in a future lab.

-When a program is executed, execution starts inside the body of the main method.
+When a program is run, execution starts inside the body of the main method.

 Below is the simplest possible program in Java.
 It defines a class called `MyClass` whose contents consist exclusively of a main method with an empty body.